ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 calculated over an empty payload and passed in the `Detached-JWS` header as described in {{detached-jws}}.

-In this example, the JOSE header contains the following parameters:
+In the following non-normative example, the JOSE header contains the following parameters:

 ~~~ json
 {